 (2) Identification by title of appointed officers or other company employees authorized to sign the application, execute any and all documents required for the application, and do subsequent acts required to maintain self-insurance approval.

-(b) If an individual private self-insurer reincorporates, merges, or changes its identity, a new resolution shall be submitted to the Manager within 30 days of the change.
+(b) If an individual private self-insurer reincorporates, merges, or changes its identity, a new resolution shall be submitted to the Chief within 30 days of the change.
 The resolution shall confirm and authorize the maintenance of the self-insurer's responsibility under the successor's identity.
-The Manager may extend the period of time to submit the resolution for good cause.
+The Chief may extend the period of time to submit the resolution for good cause.

-(c) The Manager shall provide a model corporate resolution as part of the application form and will provide a model resolution for a non-corporate entity upon request.
+(c) The Chief shall provide a model corporate resolution (Form A-5 (1-2016)) as part of the application form and will provide a model resolution for a non-corporate entity upon request.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3701, 3702 and 3702.10, Labor Code.